-Hotel owner Chris Parkin’s quirky sense of humor grabs your attention before you even step into the lobby, with a larger than life sculpture of a hippo yawning from the roof.
+Hotel owner Chris Parkin’s quirky sense of humor grabs your attention before you even step into the lobby.
+Er, excuse me, there’s a hippo on your roof.
 The interior of the hotel’s fantastical Hippopotamus cocktail bar and restaurant is Versace inspired.
 There’s nowhere else in Wellington quite like this.
 In fact, the Museum Art Hotel in New Zealand’s capital city is recognized as one of the 10 best art hotels in the world.

 Chris is the city’s best known arts patron, and has been known to dress up as Captain Hook for the annual Rugby Sevens.
 (I’ve seen him in full regalia.
 I was dressed in a bright yellow sari at the time.
 The Rugby Sevens is as much about dress-up entertainment as it is about the game) He wanted to give Wellingtonians and visitors a hotel experience they would never forget, and he’s done exactly that.